 What does NAIDOC mean to you?

 For me NAIDOC means a time to celebrate the resilience, richness and diversity of our Aboriginal and Torres Strait Islander culture.
-It is also an opportunity to celebrate and acknowledge the significant contributions Aboriginal and Torres Strait Islander community members make to the advancement of our communities across in a range of categories.
+It is also an opportunity to celebrate and acknowledge the significant contributions Aboriginal and Torres Strait Islander community members make to the advancement of our communities across in a range of areas.